Moeayman13/supply-chain-analysis/README.md

-# supply-chain-analysis
-Graduation project for DEPI - Power BI Engineer Track.
-This repository contains datasets, Power BI reports, and analysis related to our project Supply Chain analysis.

 # Supply Chain Performance Analysis

 This project analyzes supplier performance, manufacturing insights, inventory management, customer demographics, and shipping operations using real-world data.
 The goal is to identify performance bottlenecks, optimize supply chain operations, and provide data-driven recommendations.
+> Graduation project for DEPI - Power BI Engineer Track.
+This repository contains datasets, Power BI reports, and analysis related to our project Supply Chain analysis.

 ---